 Shielding:-

 The process has been frankly diabolical, following discussion with GPC this week, it is hoped most practices will have completed the majority of this work (though it is recognised this is an ongoing process).
-The latest guidance should be followed, dated 9/4 and sent on the 10th.
+The latest guidance should be followed, dated 9/4 and issued on the 10th.

 The NHSEI letter on Caring for people at highest risk of COVID-19 also advises that, with regards to shielding, it is open to the practice to determine how to treat this group of patients.
 The letter states that practices should “immediately review any ongoing care arrangements that you have with these highest risk patients.
 Wherever possible, patient contact, triage and treatment should be delivered via phone, email or online.
 However, if you decide that the patient needs to be seen in person, please arrange for your practice to contact them to organise a visit to the surgery, a hub or their home as appropriate.“